-Pursuant to Idaho Code Sections 42-1701A and 67-5279, the Company seeks review of the Declaratory Ruling Order, and the findings, inferences, conclusions or decisions therein and related actions of the Department, because they were: (1) in violation of constitutional, statutory provisions, and administrative rules of the Department; (2) in excess of the Department's statutory authority and its authority under the administrative rules of the Department; (3) made upon unlawful procedure; and (4) arbitrary, capricious, and/or an abuse of the Department's discretion.
+Pursuant to Idaho Code Sections 42-1701A and 67-5279, the Company seeks review of the GWMA Order, and the findings, inferences, conclusions or decisions therein and related actions of the Department, because they were: (1) in violation of constitutional, statutory provisions, and administrative rules of the Department; (2) in excess of the Department's statutory authority and its authority under the administrative rules of the Department; (3) made upon unlawful procedure; and (4) arbitrary, capricious, and/or an abuse of the Department's discretion.
+The Director has entered the GWMA Order without abiding by the procedural requirements of the Idaho Administrative Procedure Act and the self-imposed constraints upon administrative authority set forth in the Department's Procedural Rules and Conjunctive Management Rules, and has erred in his interpretation of Idaho Code Section 42-233b, threatening irreparable harm to the Company's defense of its water rights and violating its due process rights.

-Specifically, and without limiting the foregoing, the Company requests review of, and judicial determination of the following:
+Specifically, and without limiting the foregoing, the Company requests review of, and a judicial determination of the following: